balbirs22/HACKTU6/README.md

-# CareerPath: Job Roadmap Generator & ATS Score Checker
+# CareerLynk: Job Roadmap Generator & ATS Score Checker

 ## 🌟 Overview
-Navigating career paths can be overwhelming. **CareerPath** simplifies this process by analyzing job descriptions to identify key skills, recommending relevant resources, and ensuring your resume aligns with ATS standards.
+Navigating career paths can be overwhelming. **CareerLynk** simplifies this process by analyzing job descriptions to identify key skills, recommending relevant resources, and ensuring your resume aligns with ATS standards.
 With its user-friendly interface, this tool serves as a one-stop solution for career planning and job preparation.

 ---